codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

         // Go back to the previous page return redirect()->back();

-        // Go to specific UI
+        // Go to specific URI
         return redirect()->to('/admin');

         // Go to a named/reverse-routed URI